echilundo/courage-to-question/posts/denouement-2019-games.md

 I got it in the bargain bin about a year and a half after its release in Mach 2017.
 Not even my crush on virtual Cora could distract me from the long cortège I decided to embark on.
 This is what wasted potential looks like in video game form.

-Investigative journalist, Jason Schreier, provided us with an account of the trouble development of the game [here](https://kotaku.com/the-story-behind-mass-effect-andromedas-troubled-five-1795886428).
+Investigative journalist, Jason Schreier, provided us with an account of the troubled development of the game [here](https://kotaku.com/the-story-behind-mass-effect-andromedas-troubled-five-1795886428).

 <p align="center">--</p>